Trivia Maker [2026]: Build a Game That Teaches

 Slido and Trivia Anywhere: Best Live Event Trivia Makers

-Slido and Trivia Anywhere are better than LearnClash for live-room trivia where everyone joins at once.
-LearnClash is built for async duels and learning carryover.
-These tools are built for meetings, projectors, QR joins, host-controlled pacing, live scores, and room energy.
+Slido and Trivia Anywhere beat LearnClash flat out for live-room trivia, the kind where everyone joins at once.
+LearnClash was built for async duels and learning carryover, not that.
+These two are built for meetings, projectors, QR joins, host-controlled pacing, live scores, and the energy of a room.

 Figure 6: Live-event trivia lives or dies on join friction, host control, visible scoring, and room pacing.

 Slido is the polished meeting pick.
-Its quiz flow is simple: create the quiz, let participants join with a link or QR code, activate questions one by one, and display the leaderboard.
-It also plugs into PowerPoint, Webex, Google Slides, Microsoft Teams, Zoom, and combinations of those tools.
+The quiz flow stays simple.
+You create the quiz, participants join with a link or QR code, you activate questions one by one, and the leaderboard goes up on screen.
+It also plugs into PowerPoint, Webex, Google Slides, Microsoft Teams, Zoom, and combinations of those.

 Meeting fit: Slido is safer for companies than most trivia startups.
 If the meeting already lives in PowerPoint or Teams, Slido fits the room.

-Trivia Anywhere is the sharper trivia-host answer.
-Its public pages emphasize live trivia games, timed questions, instant scoring, animated leaderboards, big-screen presenter view, QR or game-code join, no account or app download for players, CSV import, AI question generation, image and video questions, team mode, and no participant fees.
+Trivia Anywhere is the sharper answer for a dedicated trivia host.
+Its public pages stack up live trivia games, timed questions, instant scoring, animated leaderboards, big-screen presenter view, QR or game-code join, no account or app download for players, CSV import, AI question generation, image and video questions, team mode, and zero participant fees.

 No player account is the phrase that matters.

-A Reddit host asked for exactly that pattern: QR scanner, no logins, and host control of the next question.
-That thread ranks because it uses the language hosts use under pressure.
-Nobody says, “I need a solution with audience engagement.”
-They say, “Twenty people are coming next week and I need the next button to work.”
+One Reddit host asked for that exact pattern: QR scanner, no logins, host control of the next question.
+That thread ranks because it talks the way hosts talk under pressure.
+Nobody types “I need a solution with audience engagement.”
+They type “Twenty people are coming next week and I need the next button to work.”

 | Live-event need | Slido | Trivia Anywhere | LearnClash |